aminejafur/corona-shield/README.md

 4 - In the same CMD type : php -S YOUR-IP:portShoosedForAPI -t public.

-5 - Make sure the API is working fine, visit : YOUR-IP:portShoosedForAPI/users OR YOUR-IP:portShoosedForAPI/collisions.
+5 - Make sure the API is working fine by visiting : YOUR-IP:portShoosedForAPI/users OR YOUR-IP:portShoosedForAPI/collisions.

 ## STATISTICS